-- (1) petitions for admission brought by attorneys wishing to be admitted to practice before the Court; - (2) requests for review or de novo determinations of matters directly assigned to the duty magistrate brought pursuant to LCrR50.4; - (3) petitions presented by the United States Immigration and Naturalization Service; - (4) ceremonies for the mass admission of attorneys to the bar of this Court; and - (5) ceremonies for the administration of the oath of allegiance to newly naturalized citizens. - (c) Any emergency matter involving discovery or requests for protective orders that would otherwise be brought before the emergency judge are referred and shall be brought before the magistrate judge assigned to the case (or the emergency magistrate judge when the assigned magistrate judge is not sitting). - (d) Duties of Emergency Magistrate Judge.
+- (1) petitions for admission brought by attorneys wishing to be admitted to practice before the Court: - (2) requests for review or de novo determinations of matters directly assigned to the duty magistrate brought pursuant to LCR 50.4; - (3) petitions presented by the United States Immigration and Naturalization Service; - (4) ceremonies for the mass admission of attorneys to the bar of this Court; and - (5) ceremonies for the administration of the oath of allegiance to newly naturalized citizens. - (c) Any emergency matter involving discovery or requests for protective orders that would otherwise be brought before the emergency judge are referred and shall be brought before the magistrate judge assigned to the case (or the emergency magistrate judge when the assigned magistrate judge is not sitting). - (d) Duties of Emergency Magistrate Judge.
 The emergency magistrate judge is responsible for hearing any emergency matter arising in a case referred or assigned to a magistrate judge when that magistrate judge is not sitting. - (e) Western Division.
-A party in a case filed in or to be filed in the Western Division with an emergency matter should first contact the Western Division judge, or in that judge's absence, the Western Division magistrate judge.
+A party in a case filed in or to be filed in the Western Division with an emergency matter should first contact the active Western Division district judge, or in that judge's absence, the Western Division magistrate judge who has been designated to be the duty magistrate judge in the

+Western Division.
 If neither can be reached, then the emergency judge is authorized to handle the matter.

 Committee Comment.
 In general, matters are to be presented to the judge to whom the case is assigned.
 Under procedures adopted by the Court, if a judge anticipates being absent temporarily, that judge will designate another judge to hear the absent judge's call.
 The name of the designated judge is posted on the door of the courtroom regularly used by the absent judge.
-It is also likely to be listed in posted on the Chicago-Daily Law Bulletin Court's website.
+It is also posted on the Court's website.